 With so many healthy yet tasty potassium sources to choose from, the recipe options are practically endless.
 Here are some recipe ideas that make at least one high-potassium food source the star of the show.
 Not only will you up your potassium intake, but you’re sure to find that these recipes make it really enjoyable to get your daily intake of this essential mineral.

-Some of my favorite recipes containing potassium-rich foods include:
+Some of my favorite recipes containing potassium-rich foods that I’ve retrieved for you include:

 - Sweet Potato Hash Recipe

 Final Thoughts on Potassium-Rich Foods